 “Silas owns a rail company.
 It was incorporated in North Platte last year!”
 Anna burst out.

 “Is it running carriages?
-Got track?”
+Does it have track?”
 Wade asked, leaning over her shoulder to page through the book.

 “No. Not as far as I can see.
-It’s been buying supplies, but it hasn’t actually hired any works to lay down new tracks, or applied for any licenses to open new lines.
+It’s been buying supplies, but it hasn’t actually hired any workers to lay down new tracks, or applied for any licenses to open new lines.
 It’s just...sitting there.”

 “Or sitting here,” Wade nodded to the office windows, looking out onto the engines outside.

-Why would Silas need a rail company, unless…
+Why would Silas need a rail company?
+Unless…

 An electric spark ran up Wade’s spine.
-He could see it now.
+He could suddenly see it now.
 The reason why Silas seemed to be doing everything to delay and disturb the Union Pacific..

-“I mean, Union Pacific are huge, aren’t they?”
+“I mean, Union Pacific is huge, isn’t it?”
 Wade murmured to himself.
 Anna looked at him in confusion.

-“They basically set up Cheyenne, didn’t they?
-And half of the towns in Wyoming.
+“The company basically set up Cheyenne, didn’t it?
+And half of the town’s in Wyoming.
 If we’re honest, then it’s been their company that has been building Wyoming,” Wade said.

 “Well.
 I wouldn’t go that far.
 There are about ten thousand settlers in the state who might have something to do with it,” Anna pointed out.

 It was a fair point.
 Wade nodded.
-“Of course, but Union Pacific are bringing all the change.
+“Of course, but Union Pacific have brought all the change.
 Have done for ten years now.
-So Silas couldn’t just out-bid them, or buy them out.”
+So Silas couldn’t just outbid them, or buy them out.”

 “What are you suggesting, Wade?”
 Anna whispered.